 Imagine driving down the road, and you are pulled over for going over the speed limit.
 However, your vehicle was telling you that you were driving at the correct speed.
-This may be due to your vehicles speedometer calibration.
+This may be due to your vehicle’s speedometer calibration.
 If you have recently changed a stock part on your vehicle, such as the tires, the calibration may be off, resulting in the vehicle giving you a different reading.
 For example, switching to larger tires may give you a slower speed reading (which would be the case of you being pulled over for speeding).
 Smaller tires would give you a faster reading.
 In this case, you would need to learn how to do speedometer calibration.

 After you know to do speedometer calibration, but you notice that it is still not giving you the correct reading, or the gauge is not working, the speedometer may need to get repaired.
-Safety Restore is a post accident restoration company that can help with your speedometer repair.
-Safety Restore can help rebuilding tachometer gauge, oil gauge repair, temperature gauge repair, gas gauge repair, and the car odometer repair.
+Safety Restore is a post-accident restoration company that can help with your speedometer repair.
+Safety Restore can help to rebuild tachometer gauge, oil gauge repair, temperature gauge repair, gas gauge repair, and the car odometer repair.
 They can fix it all!
 Simply send them your cluster and you can save up to $600 as compared to buying a new one at the dealer.
 Safety Restore will repair and ship back your item within 24 hours of receiving it.
-Visit SafetyRestore.com to learn more how they can help you get back on the road driving safely.
+Visit SafetyRestore.com to learn more about how they can help you get back on the road driving safely.